c128lib/Reference/Vic.md

 This obviously isn't very convenient.
 Most programmers prefer to use a more familiar ^-coordinate system.
-In this system, the horizontal (x) pixel position will be in the range 0-319 and the vertical {y) position will be in the range 0-199.
+In this system, the horizontal (x) pixel position will be in the range 0-319 and the vertical (y) position will be in the range 0-199.
 In x,y format, the upper left corner of the screen is position 0,0 and the lower right corner is position 319,199.
 This is also the format used to specify screen